10 Strategies for Pet Tax Deductions

 • Medication

-Performing animals can be invaluable and essential to the success of a business.
 Keep detailed records of all expenses related to your performing animal including necessary equipment and care.
 This includes receipts, invoices, and any other documentation related to the care and training of your animal.

-#9 – Write-Off Your Pet: Foster and Rescue
+Foster and Rescue Write-Off

 If you are planning on organizing 501(c)3, my law firm, KKOS, can assist you.
 To learn more visit KKOS’ Non-Profit Set-Up Page.